 - The date the petition was approved; or

-For Diversity Visa, the date a visa is considered available for CSPA purposes is the first day on which the Department of State can allocate a visa number based on the principal applicant’s rank selection number is current for visa processing.
+For Diversity Visa, the date a visa is considered available for CSPA purposes is the first day on which the principal applicant’s rank selection number is current for visa processing.

 The Pending Time is not how long it takes for a visa to become available.
 In actuality, Pending Time is the duration of time between the filing of the immigrant petition and the date of its approval by USCIS.
 So if an immigrant petition was filed on January 1, 2019, and after one Request for Evidence (RFE) letter (if any) and a response to it, a notice of approval from USCIS was issued on February 1, 2020.
 Therefore, the Pending Time is 1 year, 1 month, because that it the amount of time from filing to approval.